openflighthpc/flight-hunter/README.md

   ⬡ hostname3 - 10.50.0.42
 ```

 Selecting a node from this menu will prompt the user for a label to assign to the node.
 If the node was sent with a `--label` or a `--prefix` (or if the user has chosen command line options for `prefix` and `start`), the input prompt will be pre-populated with the given data.
+If these are not given, the prompt will give the node hostname instead.
+The `--default-label` option may be used to `short`en this value, or make it `blank` entirely.

 #### Automatic parser